osgi/osgi.enroute.site/_FAQ/500-gogo.md

 	g!
 {: .shell }

-Clearly this is not that useful.
+Clearly, this is not that useful.
 However, it is also possible to add all static methods of a class.
 This is done automatically for you at startup with the System class.
 If you ask for the properties then this is actually calling the static method `getProperties()`.
 For example, we can add all the Math functions to be in the math scope.

 	g! addcommand math ((bundle 0) loadclass java.lang.Math) g! sin 2